drovak/verilogpdp/README.md

 ## Changelog:
 - 20210302 KVO: Added TTY input support.
 Currently configured as loopback for test purposes.
 Slowed baud rate clock to 230.4k.
+Added "ctrl-e" to print status of PDP-8 while running.
+Now runs FOCAL-69!
+Added support for counting machine cycles and support for halting after some number of machine cycles.
 - 20210227 KVO: Passing CPU and EAE MAINDECs; see results in `successful_run.txt`.
 Cleaned up Makefile a bit.
 - 20210226 KVO: Design speed is back to 100 MHz to lengthen minimum pulses and